khamiltonuk/Reducefun/README.md

 ## Getting started

-you will need to install the dependencies before you get started
+You will need to install the dependencies before you get started.

 ```bash
 yarn